Learning Programs

 Book Club

-The Lake/Sumter AAUW Book Club meets on the third Wednesday of every month from September through May; the December meeting is devoted to a holiday lunch.
+The Lake/Sumter AAUW Book Club meets at 10:30 on the third Wednesday of every month from September through May (location TBD), followed by lunch with whoever is available.
+The December meeting is devoted to a holiday lunch.
 At the end of each program year, members recommend and select books for the coming year.

 Great Decisions